squad-nine/Project-3-Planning/README.md

 Users will be able to view other users profile without editing their comic books

 We will have routes that will take you to a Login Page, Sign Up Page, your comic book collection, Edit Page.
+* /login will take you to the login page
+* /signup will take you to the sign up page
+* /comicbooklist will take you to your comic book collection
+* /comicbook will take you to the comic book you click on and enable you to edit/delete that particular comic book

+Technologies used:
+* React-Router
+* JS,TS, MongoDB, Mongoose, Node.js, Express.js
+* CSS, HTML, API